Crocoblock/developer-documentation/18-jet-compare-wishlist/01-hooks/01-widgets/02-wishlist/filters.md

 ## jet-cw/wishlist/in-wishlist

-Дозволяє перевірити та модифікувати статус продукту в списку бажаного.
+Allows checking and modifying the status of a product in the wishlist.

 **Args:**

-- `$status` - boolean - статус продукту відповідно списку порівняння
+- `$status` - boolean - product status according to the wishlist
-- `$product_id` - string/id - ідентифікатор продукту
+- `$product_id` - string/id - product identifier
-- `$compare_products` - array - список продуктів для порівняння
+- `$compare_products` - array - list of products for comparison

 **Location:**
 <a href="https://github.com/ZemezLab/jet-compare-wishlist/blob/master/includes/class-jet-cw-widgets-functions.php">